How to Find an Accountant for a Small Business

 Well, before you make any agreements, negotiate fees.
 If you’ve shopped around your options, you’ll have a good sense of what accountants are charging.
 Without driving the candidate away, try to negotiate and get the best deal for your business.
 Nothing is set in stone, so you might find that the accountant has some wiggle room in how he charges you.
 The accountant might not agree with exactly what you want, but you’ll never know if you don’t ask!

-Once you have a good grasp on what the accountant will cost and how they’ll serve for business, draft out the terms of the agreement in writing.
+Once you have a good grasp on How to Find an Accountant and how much it will cost and how they’ll serve for business, draft out the terms of the agreement in writing.
 Specifically, put together an engagement letter.
 The exact services, duration, and fees of the relationship with your accountant should be spelled out in writing.
 This way, both parties know what to expect.

-Once an agreement is in place, you’re ready to start growing your business with your accountant.
+Once an agreement is in place, you are ready to start growing your business with your accountant.
 To make the most of the relationship, communicate often.
 It’s a good idea to meet or speak to your accountant every month.